SciRooPlot/SciRooPlot/docs/README.md

 ```bash
 plot-config list
 ```
-by default all internal settings as well as the plot definitions are stored in `~/.SciRooPlot`.
-If required this can be changed by defining an evnironment variable called `SCIROOPLOT_CONFIG_PATH`.
+By default, all internal settings as well as the plot definitions are stored in `~/.SciRooPlot`.
+This can be changed by defining an environment variable called `SCIROOPLOT_CONFIG_PATH`.

 Generally, each of your plots will belong to a figure group and is accessed by the plotting app as follows:
 ```